TimCannady/FavoriteThings_v2/README.md

 Changing CSS classes with React (instead of jQuery).
 Created a boolean state to toggle the classname via onMouseOver and onMouseOut.

 Uploading a file.
 Uploading a file using ajax where the file has multiple attributes.
+Wrapping things in formData.
 <!--

 TO-DO